codepointtku/jsx-eslint/README.md

-# City of Turku's tsx/jsx Eslint config
+# Codepoint's tsx/jsx ESLint config

 [![npm Release Version](https://img.shields.io/github/v/release/codepointtku/jsx-eslint?logo=npm&style=for-the-badge&labelColor=333333)](https://www.npmjs.com/package/@codepointtku/jsx-eslint)
 [![GitHub Workflow Status](https://img.shields.io/github/workflow/status/codepointtku/jsx-eslint/npm%20Publish?logo=githubactions&logoColor=cyan&style=for-the-badge&labelColor=333333)](https://github.com/codepointtku/jsx-eslint/actions/workflows/npm-publish.yml)

+*Codepoint's ESLint config file for making code more consistent and avoiding bugs.*

-* **What is this for?:** This Eslint config is meant to be used for City of Turku's web development projects.
+* **What is this for?:** This ESLint config is meant to be used for Codepoint's web development projects.
 * **Can anyone use it?:** Yes, you can use this config however you like, but keep in mind that these settings might change over time.

 [Contact for questions, information and to contribute](mailto:juuso.laakso@turku.fi)